Raymond S. McLain: Postwar

-McClain was promoted to temporary lieutenant general on 6 June 1945 and was also to brigadier general in the Regular Army.
+McClain was promoted to temporary lieutenant general on 6 June 1945 and to permanent brigadier general in the Regular Army.
 He served as Chief of Information for the US Army from 1948 to 1949.
 In 1949 he became the Comptroller of the United States Army, and was appointed as the Army's first statutory comptroller general.

 In 1952 he retired from the Army after 40 years of service.
 At the time of his death in 1954, he was serving on President Dwight D. Eisenhower's National Security Training Commission.

 He died at Walter Reed General Hospital in Washington, D.C., on December 14, 1954, at the age of 64.